Alex Fierro: Reception

 Alex Fierro was praised by reviewers as a new attempt to secure LGBTQ rights.
 Texas A&M University-Commerce noted that the introduction of Fierro complicated matters.
-They noted that Riordan spent more time with Fierro's prose, but that it deepened their characterization.
-They also noted that Fierro made a point about not representing the entire transgender population in the book.
+They noted that Riordan spent more time with Fierro's prose, but that it deepened his/her characterization.
+They also noted that Fierro made a point about not representing the entire gender fluid population in the book.
 Hypable said that the introduction of a genderfluid character is a "risk" as a portion of the population will not want their children to be exposed to the "realities of life".
 However, they do note that Riordan's "firm grasp" over his audience will make things acceptable.
-They further note that readers being exposed to people different from themselves is a good thing and state that Alex is a "step in the right direction," who is also a warrior and potential love interest of Chase, the lead character of the novel.
+They further note that readers being exposed to people different from themselves is a good thing and state that Alex is a "step in the right direction," who is also a warrior and potential love interest of Magnus Chase, the lead character of the novel.
 Later on in the third entry of the series, she actually does kiss Magnus, and in the final pages, they kiss a final time.Laughing Place states that Riordan has taken on LGBTQ issues, using his books as a way of educating readers to be accepting of people, no matter their identity.
-The narrator Chase explains that Alex Fierro's identity does not bother him outwardly and internally.
+The narrator Magnus explains that Alex Fierro's identity does not bother him outwardly and internally.
 Kirkus Reviews stated that through the addition of Alex Fierro, a gender-fluid half-sibling of Muslim Valkyrie Samirah Al Abbas, Riordan effectively interposed racial and sexual complexity into the "all-white" Norse mythological world.
-Common Sense Media states that Alex is one of Riordan's diverse characters, and their struggles add more depth to the story.
-Booklist notes that Alex deals with the social issue of gender-fluidity, as she was assigned male at birth but predominantly is female.
+Common Sense Media states that Alex is one of Riordan's diverse characters, and his/her struggles add more depth to the story.
+Booklist notes that Alex deals with the social issue of gender-fluidity, as she is gender fluid.